 Introduction to Outdoor Leader Skills

-You must attend Part l because you will be divided into patrols for menu and equipment planning.
+Part 1: Sunday, Dec.
+7th from 7:00 -9:00 P.M. - Part 1: Mandatory Patrol Meeting - You will be divided into patrols for menu and equipment planning.
 Patrols will be providing (buying) and cooking their own food.
-Please bring money to the Sunday patrol meeting for patrol food.
+Please bring money to the Sunday patrol meeting for the purchase of patrol food.

 Campsite Selection; Leave No Trace Camping; Tents; Ropes: Whipping, Tying & Lashing; Woods Tools: Knife, Camp Saw, and Axe; Finding Your Way: Map & Compass Reading; Plant Identification; Animal Identification; Fires: Site Selection & Building; Cooking; Backpacking & Hiking Techniques: Packs & Footwear.